-Co Code and Disqualification Events

-Manikin Lifesaver Medley

-Line Throw

-Manikin Relay

-Rescue Medley

-Super Lifesaver

-Pool Lifesaver Relay

-Rescue Tow Relay [']

-18. Not having the manikin in a correct carrying position before the top of the Manikin Carry

-manikin's head passes the 5m line (for carries without fins).
-Manikin Relay

-, Rescue Medley

-Super Lifesaver

-Manikin Lifesaver Medley

-19. Using an incorrect manikin carrying technique (as described in S3-3).
-Manikin Carry

-Manikin Carry with Fins

-Rescue Medley

-Super Lifesaver

-Manikin Lifesaver Medley

-Manikin Relay

-Pool Lifesaver Relay

-20. Towing the manikin with the face below the surface.
-Manikin Tow with Fins

-Super Lifesaver

-Manikin Lifesaver Medley

-21. Releasing the manikin before touching the finish wall/edge or the turning Manikin Carry

-wall/edge.
-Manikin Carry with Fins

-Rescue Medley

-Super Lifesaver

-Manikin Relay

-Manikin Lifesaver Medley

-22. Surfacing after turning and before lifting the manikin.
-Rescue Medley

-23. Not having the manikin in the correct carrying position before the top of Manikin Carry with Fins

-the manikin's head passes the 10m line (for carries with fins).
-Pool Lifesaver Relay

-24. Taking assistance from any pool fitting (e.g., lane rope, steps, underwater Manikin Tow with Fins

-hockey fittings) when fixing the rescue tube around the manikin and where Super Lifesaver

-the minimum pool depth allows the competitor to stand while securing a Manikin Lifesaver Medley

-rescue tube around the manikin. ,

-25. Manikin handler positioning the manikin incorrectly or again making Manikin Tow with Fins

-contact with the manikin after the competitor has grasped the manikin.
-Super Lifesaver

-1 9 Manikin Lifesaver Medley

-26. At 50m / 150m, competitor not touching the pool wall/edge before Manikin Tow with Fins

-intentionally touching manikin.
-Super Lifesaver

-L Manikin Lifesaver Medley

-27. Manikin handler not releasing the manikin immediately after the

-competitor makes deliberate contact with the manikin (after first touching

-the turning wall/edge) and, for the Manikin Lifesaver Relay only, the

-competitor has donned their fins and rescue tube and makes deliberate ,

-contact with the manikin.

-28 Manikin handler pushing the manikin towards the competitor or the finish Manikin Tow with Fins

-20. wall/edge.
-Super Lifesaver

-3 Manikin Lifesaver Medley

-29 Manikin handler intentionally entering the water during the event or Manikin Tow with Fins

-entering the water and interfering with the performance of another Super Lifesaver

-competitor or interfering with the judging of the event.
-Manikin Lifesaver Medley

-- •

-30. Competitor clipping the rescue tube into the ring before touching the

-turning wall/edge.
-Super Lifesaver

-Manikin Lifesaver Medley
+Cod de and Disqualification Events Manikin Lifesaver Medley Line Throw Manikin Relay Rescue Medley Super Lifesaver Pool Lifesaver Relay Rescue Tow Relay 18.
+Not having the manikin in a correct carrying position before the top of the Manikin Carry manikin's head passes the 5m line (for carries without fins).
+Manikin Relay ( Rescue Medley Super Lifesaver Manikin Lifesaver Medley 19.
+Using an incorrect manikin carrying technique (as described in S3-3).
+Manikin Carry conig an moon out mammin camying too mique (as associated in co c).
+Manikin Carry with Fins Rescue Medley Super Lifesaver Manikin Lifesaver Medley Manikin Relay Pool Lifesaver Relay 20 Towing the manikin with the face below the surface.
+Manikin Tow with Fins Towning the mannan with the lase below the bandoo.
+Super Lifesaver Manikin Lifesaver Medley 21 Releasing the manikin before touching the finish wall/edge or the turning Manikin Carry 21. wall/edge.
+Manikin Carry with Fins waii/cage.
+Rescue Medley Super Lifesaver Manikin Relay Manikin Lifesaver Medley 22.
+Surfacing after turning and before lifting the manikin.
+Rescue Medley Not having the manikin in the correct carrying position before the top of Manikin Carry with Fins 25. the manikin's head passes the 10m line (for carries with fins).
+Pool Lifesaver Relay the mankins head passes the formine (for carries with fins). • 24.
+Taking assistance from any pool fitting (e.g., lane rope, steps, underwater Manikin Tow with Fins hockey fittings) when fixing the rescue tube around the manikin and where Super Lifesaver the minimum pool depth allows the competitor to stand while securing a Manikin Lifesaver Medley rescue tube around the manikin.
+25. Manikin handler positioning the manikin incorrectly or again making Manikin Tow with Fins contact with the manikin after the competitor has grasped the manikin.
+Super Lifesaver Manikin Lifesaver Medley 26.
+At 50m / 150m, competitor not touching the pool wall/edge before Manikin Tow with Fins intentionally touching manikin.
+Super Lifesaver • Manikin Lifesaver Medley 27.
+Manikin handler not releasing the manikin immediately after the competitor makes deliberate contact with the manikin (after first touching the turning wall/edge) and, for the Manikin Lifesaver Relay only, the competitor has donned their fins and rescue tube and makes deliberate contact with the manikin.
+20 Manikin handler pushing the manikin towards the competitor or the finish Manikin Tow with Fine ∠ŏ.
+Manikin handler pushing the manikin towards the competitor or the finish wall/edge.
+Super Lifesaver 20 Manikin handler intentionally entering the water during the avert Manikin Lifesaver Medley ∠9.
+Manikin handler intentionally entering the water during the event or Manikin Tow with Fins entering the water and interfering with the performance of another Super Lifesaver competitor or interfering with the judging of the event.
+Manikin Lifesaver Medley 30.
+Competitor clipping the rescue tube into the ring before touching the Manikin Tow with Fins turning wall/edge.
+Super Lifesaver 5 6 - Manikin Lifesaver Medley